Indicative annual fees are based on a full year full time load (80 units). Find out more about fees

-During the first three years, combined degree students enrol in the courses offered by the Faculty of Business and Law as part of the LLB (Hons) program, as well as courses which contribute to their non-Law program.
+During the first three years, combined degree students enrol in the courses offered by the Newcastle Law School as part of the LLB (Hons) program, as well as courses which contribute to their non-Law program.
 During the final two years students enrol in LAWS courses only.
-For information about the non-Law programs and recommended enrolment patterns for individual combined degrees, refer to the relevant program entries.
+For information about the non-Law programs and recommended enrolment patterns for individual combined degrees, refer to the relevant program handbooks.

 Program learning outcomes